afnom/missing-semester/_2025/virtualisation.md

 Pretty much all developer tooling aims to solve one or both of these issues - e.g. git aims to make it easier to have multiple developers working on one codebase (improving velocity), the cloud aims to make it easy to balance to any number of users (improving scale).
-The general ideas of containerization + virtualization (we'll look at docker, since it's the most common tool for this) aims to help solve both.
+The general ideas of containerisation + virtualisation (we'll look at docker, since it's the most common tool for this) aim to help solve both.

 What specific problems are we trying to solve?